gfrison/gfrison.github.io/cv.md

   og_image: /assets/images/cv.jpg
 classes: wide
 ---
-Let me introduce myself with a simple bulletpoint list of roles and activities in my present and past experiences:
+Let me introduce myself with a simple bullet-point list of roles and activities in my present and past experiences:
 - *Software specialist* with a solid track record in the design and implementation of systems used in banking, telecommunications, financial, e-commerce and social media networks.
 - *AI engineer* for converging _machine learning/artificial intelligence_ capabilities and software applications.
 - *Researcher* on innovative computational methods for technical/business improvements and pursue intellectual property rights.
-- *Seeking opportunities* for differentiation and advocate technical choices.
+- *Seeking opportunities* for differentiation and advocating technical choices.
-- *Ambassador* for the product with internal and external stackholders and understand customers' pain points/tacit needs.
+- *Ambassador* for the product with internal and external stakeholders and understand customers' pain points/tacit needs.

 [![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/cv.jpg){: .align-left}]({{ site.url }}/assets/cv.pdf)
 Click on the &#8592; icon and download my Curriculum in PDF format and please, share it in your organization.
 I will be very willing to discuss over possible collaborations.